 - This programme has been designed so that anyone who is dedicated, committed and enthusiastic will be able to pass the exam and be wearing a red and yellow uniform

-Have further questions? - just fill out the enquiry form below OR decided to take the plunge?
-Just head to the membership page.
+Like to know when the next Lifeguard training programme starts? - just fill out the inquiry form below OR decided to take the plunge?
+Just head to the 'membership' page.